 Are you the first in your family to attend college or from an ethnic or income group underrepresented in higher education?
-If so, learn more about our McNair Scholars Program.

 Each year, the McNair Program selects 10 sophomores who work with faculty mentors through their senior year to develop academic and research projects.
 As a McNair scholar, the program prepares you for graduate and doctoral studies and encourages you to explore research-intensive careers, including academia and working at the highest levels of science and technology.

 Knox is one of just 140 colleges and universities in the McNair Program and one of the first small liberal arts colleges in the nation selected for the initiative.

 The program is funded by the U.S. Department of Education and is a part of the Federal Trio Program.
 Contact our McNair staff to learn more about the program and eligibility requirements.

 McNair can benefit you by:

 - Providing funding for substantive summer research with a faculty mentor following your sophomore and junior years

 - Publishing selected student research in The McNair Journal of Multidisciplinary Research